Akhil0202/Akhil0202.github.io/src/pages/posts/requestSmuggling.md

 - `Transfer-Encoding`: This specifies that the request uses "chunks" of data.
 How it works is that first the size of chunk is mentioned in hexadecimal, followed by the data and the full stop equivalent of chunk message is 0, so each chunk of data is always followed by 0 which specifies that chunk of data is done.

 Now the issue arises, what if a request has both CL and TE in the header?
 It works in such a way that if both CL and TE are present in then CL should be ignored.
 Now itseems like the issue is resolved but it isnt resolved yet.
 If two or more servers are in play then the issue still persists.
-- Some servers might support TE but can be induced not to process it if the header is obfuscated in some way.
+- Some servers might support TE but can be made to not process it if the header is obfuscated in some way.
 - Some servers do not support TE.

 Now there are mainly 3 types of scenarios for request smuggling to happen: